 We’ve set up a Facebook group for people caring for the elderly through Coronavirus – Visit Group

-How elderly parents and relatives cope in 12 weeks isolation as a result of the Coronavirus pandemic is a cause of deep concern for so many people.
+How elderly parents and relatives cope in self-isolation as a result of the Coronavirus pandemic is a cause of deep concern for so many people.
 How to plan time for elderly parents in isolation from coronavirus?

-This is a guide to help them (and you) to manage and enjoy time over the coming days and weeks – particularly if they live alone and at a distance from family.
+This is a guide to help them (and you) to manage and enjoy time – particularly if they live alone and at a distance from family.

 Maintaining positive mental and physical well-being throughout this period is going to be a bit of a challenge for most of us, let alone those who are requested/required to stay at home.